-I am Professor of Music Theory at Indiana University, Jacobs School of Music.
+I am Professor and Chair of Music Theory at Indiana University, Jacobs School of Music.
 I was previously on the standing faculty in music at Temple University and Princeton University.
 I hold a Ph.D. with a double concentration in ethnomusicology and music theory from CUNY Graduate Center.
 My methods blend musical analysis with ethnography, and I draw from theories of the social sciences, literary studies, and linguistics.

 .